The first principle of lively social life is putting people first and the sidewalks is where it has to start

 To get there we need to turn the planning process "upside down," by focusing first on sidewalks as the best path to vitality, sustainability and equity.
 This often means widening or improving the sidewalks so they can adequately accommodate walkers as well as many other activities that contribute to the flourishing social life of a community: sidewalk tables, cafes, outdoor shop displays, buskers, benches and enough space for people to stop for a chat.

-The next second step is to soften the overall feel of the street so that traffic speeds and volume do not squelch, but enhance social life.
+The second step is to soften the overall feel of the street so that traffic speeds and volume do not squelch, but rather enhance, social life.
 Traffic calming improvements, shared streets, streets closed to traffic, and/or intersections made more safe for all users are important tools to make sidewalks and our communities better public spaces.
 They are not ends in themselves.

 What Makes So Many Streets Inhospitable and Unsafe